ai-cfia/report-automation/README.md

   Iteration)
    - ![get tsv example](img/import-tsv.gif)

-1. The left component lets you enter important information such as `Product`.
-   `Author` (your name), `Iteration Date` (see image below for example), and the `Milestones` you are working on.
+1. The left component lets you enter important information such as `Product`, `Author` (your name), `Iteration Date` (see image below for example), and the `Milestones` you are working on.
    - ![image](https://github.com/ai-cfia/report-automation/assets/96267006/6b89baad-6c6c-4c3b-b944-ac4f889ea17c)